Advanced Academics Identification and Placement for Students New to FCPS Boundaries (Including Military Families)

 - Reynolds Intellectual Assessment Scales (RIAS)

 Ability tests do not expire.
 If your student already has results from one of these tests (in ability index format as well as percentile), we can accept them.

 - Record of previous advanced academic or gifted services.

-- Five additional pages that may include student work samples or recommendation letters.
+- Five pages of student work samples.

 Additional Information Regarding Ability Testing

 If the student does not currently have an ability test score testing can be done:

 - At GMU through the Cognitive Assessment Program (703-993-4200).
 GMU offers group testing at no charge for children who qualify for free or reduced lunch.

 - Through a private, state-licensed psychologist.
 A copy of their license must accompany results.